thriveplatform/Thrive/index.md

 <i class="content-head">HOW</i>

-Theo nlineweb-based, multi-capital, values-based, and science-based tool, uses public integrated sustainability reporting data for material topic identification.
+The online web-based, multi-capital, values-based, and science-based tool, uses public integrated sustainability reporting data for material topic identification.
 A modular, user customizable, agnostic formula engine,aggregates impact measures based on global thresholds and allocations into a composite sustainability performance index.

 <i class="content-head">WHAT</i>